 My husband and I, just like any couple, enjoyed several years of togetherness as boyfriend and girlfriend, seven, in fact, before taking the plunge.
 We had two ideas in mind: one was pretty crazy at the time, and the other was the sensible, socially expected one.

 In matters like weddings, people are risk averse and at first, we were no different and went down the usual path of a traditional wedding.
 After a while though, the planning and decision making felt meaningless.
-Getting married felt like it was less about us and more about pleasing the people around us and coming up with the kind of wedding appropriate to our social standing, people’s perceptions of our (non-existent) wealth, etc. Of course, a wedding like that would certainly blow a hole in your wallet but the idea of spending so much on just one day sounded crazier than our idea to get married abroad.
+Getting married felt like it was less about us and more about caving in to real and imagined pressure, coming up with the kind of wedding appropriate to our social standing, people’s perceptions of our (non-existent) wealth, etc. Of course, a wedding like that would certainly blow a hole in anyone’s wallet but the idea of spending so much on just one day sounded crazier than our idea to get married abroad.
 We both love to travel and the idea of getting married in a faraway country sounded far more exciting and romantic than just getting married in the Philippines.

 Getting married overseas is not new to us.
 Our own parents got married overseas – mine in London, United Kingdom and my husband’s in New Jersey, USA where they were working at the time.
 Two of our siblings got married overseas.
 What made our idea crazy was that we wanted to do it in a foreign country as tourists without knowing anybody there.
 Most of our research we did online, tracking blogs, sending emails, etc. but it was hard to find a country that fit our needs.
 Others advised us to get married civilly in the Philippines first to ensure the validity of our marriage so that our wedding abroad would mainly be ceremonial.
-However, we wanted the full experience of truly getting married abroad, experiencing an age old tradition – getting married – in a different setting, a different culture – and we were up to the challenge of finding the right place for us where it would be possible.
+However, as lawyers, we wanted the full experience of truly getting married abroad (Family Code of the Philippines, Article 26!), experiencing an age old tradition – getting married – in a different setting, a different culture – and we were up to the challenge of finding the right place for us where it would be possible.

 Armed with our crazy idea, we began corresponding with the Embassy of Argentina in the Philippines to ask for information and assistance.
 This is where we met Deputy Chief of Mission, Minister Guillermo Devoto, who interviewed us for our visa application.
 Moved by our earnestness and our highly unusual request, he pledged to help us in every way to make the wedding possible.
 Because we wanted both a civil and church wedding in Buenos Aires, it meant a fair amount of paperwork for the church wedding.
 We had to get our baptismal certificates and pre-wedding seminar authenticated by the DFA and legalized by the Embassy of Argentina, and we even needed special permission from the Diocese of Tarlac (on top of special affidavits from witnesses to attest we had never been married before) to transfer the church wedding to Buenos Aires, Argentina.